-The possibilities offered by this new method are numerous and will shed light on new inflationary physics.
-For instance, we hope to provide specific studies, to gain more accurate insights on models such as ultra slow-roll and primordial black hole production, which have been at the centre of attention but also debates in the past years because of the aforementioned approximations.
+In the near future we hope to use such simulations to gain more accurate insights on non-linear inflationary physics and models such as ultra slow-roll, and e.g. the related primordial black hole production which have been at the centre of attention, and address debates that have arisen over the past years because of the need for the aforementioned approximations.
 By including full General Relativity, we are now able to confront previous work as well as giving new signals such as fully non-linear primordial gravitational waves, including scalar-induced ones.
 For all fields evolved in their semi-classical portion of spacetime, we will also be able to extract non-Gaussianities of a new kind, whether they are additional scalars or from the tensorial sector.
-Finally, special attention will be given to regimes where quantum-diffusion dominates, where stochasticity is key.
-Therefore, upcoming experiments can look forward to an enlarged testable inflationary landscape.
+Finally, special attention will be given to regimes where quantum-diffusion dominates and where stochasticity is a key component of the dynamics.
+We therefore hope to provide upcoming experiments with an enlarged testable inflationary landscape.